brutopolis/bruter/README.md

 # Building instructions

-  bruter include its own build script;
+  BRUTER include its own build script;

     # clean build for the current system;